friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\assign_to_literal_int_3.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: can't assign to literal
-       2: or (Python 3.8) cannot assign to literal"""
-       3:
-    -->4: 1 = a = b
+       4: 1 = a = b
           ^

     You wrote an expression like